AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 description: "I came up with a new algorithm for multimodality detection.
 On my data sets, it works much better than all the other approaches I tried."
 date: "2020-11-03"
 tags:
+- Mathematics
-- mathematics
+- Statistics
-- statistics
+- Research
-- research
+- Multimodality Detection
-- Multimodality
+- Multimodality Detection Based on Density
 - QRDE
 - Harrell-Davis quantile estimator
 features: